The best Amazon Prime Day Nintendo Switch deals

 The online giant is giving shoppers the chance to grab a bargain on a whole range of top-rated products, from the latest technology to Amazon devices, home appliances, laptops, booze and more.
 But, without a doubt, one of the most eagerly anticipated categories is gaming.

-While Xbox and Playstation are the frontrunners in the gaming world, the most sought-after console during the sale has to be the Nintendo Switch.
-Owing to last year’s excess demand for the popular gaming device, it sold out at lightning speed, so if you’re hoping to snap one up this time around you’re going to need to act fast.
+While Xbox and Playstation are the frontrunners in the gaming world, the most sought-after console during the Prime Day sale so far has to be the Nintendo Switch.
+Owing to last year’s excess demand for the popular gaming device, it sold out at lightning speed, so if you’re hoping to snap one up this time around you’re going to need to act fast, as there’s only 24 hours left to go.

 To help make your search for the perfect deal easier, we’ve put together this handy guide that includes all the latest and very best offers on the original console as well as games and Switch lite bundles.
 Remember – all Switch games will work regardless of which console you’ve got, so don’t feel like you’re missing out on the latest games by picking up a Switch deal.